hashicorp/terraform-provider-azurerm/website/docs/r/redhatopenshift_cluster.html.markdown

 A `worker_profile` block supports the following:

-* `name` - (Optional) The worker profile name.
-Defaults to `worker`.
-Changing this forces a new resource to be created.
 * `vm_size` - (Required) The size of the Virtual Machines for the worker nodes.
 Currently supported values are `Standard_D2s_v3`, `Standard_D4s_v3` and `Standard_D8s_v3`.
 Changing this forces a new resource to be created.
 * `subnet_id` - (Required) The ID of the subnet where worker nodes will be hosted.
 * `disk_size_gb` - (Optional) The internal OS disk size of the worker Virtual Machines in GB.
 Must be `128` or greater.
 Defaults to `128`.